The Simplest Way To Get Started Homeschooling

 The second thing you want to know from your gov. site is the requirements of your homeschool.
 If a parent randomly stops by a child’s class in public school, they expect certain things.
 A teacher, an assignment, air conditioning, etc. If a gov. official stopped by your homeschool, they would expect certain things.
 Find out what that is.
-This can range from a minimum days of attendance, number of hours spent learning, to subjects that must be covered.
+This can range from minimum days of attendance, the number of hours spent learning, to subjects that must be covered.

 3. What You Must Submit

 There are things that you are required to do in your homeschool, and there are things you are required to submit… to prove you’ve done those things.
 For example, Georgia required that you submit an attendance sheet each year to show you’ve satisfied the 180 days each child must attend homeschool.
 Find the documents and info you have to submit each year so you won’t fall behind.